 The SG Holdings Group's Decarbonization Vision is simply explained in a video.

-In the SG Holdings Group, the director in charge is responsible for supervising the Group's policies and responses related to climate change Issues related to climate change.
-Issues related to climate change re reported and discussed in the CSR Committee with the representative director and directors as members, and reported to the Board of Directors as needed.
+In the SG Holdings Group, President and COO is responsible for supervising the Group’s policies and responses related to climate change issues related to climate change.
+Issues related to climate change are reported and discussed at the Sustainability Committee with the representative director and directors as members, and reported to the Board of Directors as needed.

 Climate change risk is incorporated into the Group's risk management and assessed annually.